inspiration33/GOToken/README.md

 6. Call the function in the crowdsale that mints the pre-allocated locked and unlocked liquidity funds `gotCrowdsaleInstance.mintPreAllocatedTokens()`
 7. Set the tokens for founders, advisors, teams and partners investments in the crowdsale by calling `gotCrowdSaleInstance.initPGOMonthlyInternalVault(beneficiaries, balances)`
 8. Set the tokens for private presales in the crowdsale by calling `gotCrowdSaleInstance.initPGOMonthlyPresaleVault(beneficiaries, balances)`
-9. Call the function in the crowdsale that mints the second presale phase (reservation contract) in the crowdsale by calling `gotCrowdSaleInstance.mintReservation(beneficiaries, balances)`
+9. Call the function in the crowdsale that mints the reservation phase in the crowdsale by calling `gotCrowdSaleInstance.mintReservation(beneficiaries, balances)`

-## During the Reservation & Crowdsale phases
+## During the Crowdsale phase
 ###### Callable by the owner only:
 * Pause/unpause the sales in case of an emergency:
     - `gotCrowdSaleInstance.pause()`, `gotCrowdSaleInstance.unpause()`